lelandrichardson/react-native-in-depth/README.md

 ## Install NPM

-Note: verify you don't already have this isntalled by running `node --version`.
+Note: verify you don't already have this installed by running `node --version`.
 If it returns anything greater than 6, you're good.

 You will want to have node and npm installed on your machine.